This has been the norm this past several weeks during the COVID-19 pandemic.

 There’s also an uptick in those searching for love during the pandemic.

 Popular dating app Tinder said on March 29, there were more than 3 billion swipes on the platform.
-The most in the history of the company.
+It was the most in the history of the company.

 Tinder officials told Action News that daily conversations have been up an average of 20 percent around the world.
 In the United States, conversations have been up an average of 19 percent.